danial098/blog360/README.md

 - Users can like posts.
 - Users can remove their likes from posts.
 - The system correctly tracks and displays the number of likes on posts.

----

-This structured layout organizes the documentation into clear sections while highlighting each test class and its purpose.
-You can further enhance the formatting by applying Markdown-specific styling or converting the document into other formats if needed.